 "The ALL NYC EM Fellowship was an excellent experience.
 It provided me with unique mentorship, expanded my network of collaborators and scholars in academic medicine and gave me tools to become a better educator."

 - Dr. Filipe Teran, Mount Sinai Hospital

 ALL NYC EM provides two citywide conferences per year.
 Additionally, we offer two “Medical Student Bootcamps” and an EM chief resident retreat.
 Fellows in this program will gain experience in the content development, logistics, and finances required to put together these events.
 Attendance and participation will be expected, and each fellow will have the opportunity to give a lecture at one of the citywide ALL NYC EM conferences.

 Mentorship and networking will be an invaluable part of the fellowship.
 In addition to monthly virtual meetings with the fellowship directors, fellows will attend meetings with many of the regions residency leaders throughout the year, will facilitate collaboration amongst the chief residents of ALL NYC EM programs, and will have the opportunity to give an invited lecture to Wednesday morning conference at an ALL NYC EM participating program.
 Fellows will gain experience that will help prepare them for an exciting academic career.
 We are seeking energetic and bright residents to join our team.

-> The first meeting will be at the CORD Academic Assembly in San Diego between March 27-30, 2022.
+The first meeting will be at the CORD Academic Assembly in Las Vegas between March 21-24, 2023.

-> Apply to our Fellowship
+Apply to our Fellowship